Launch Connector on AWS

 - Select Launch Connector on AWS from the options list to initiate the workflow with the following steps:

-- Select an AWS Region from the drop-down
+- Select an AWS Region.

-- Monitor the stack creation as it goes from CREATE_IN_PROGRESS state to CREATE_COMPLETE
+- Monitor the stack creation as it goes from CREATE_IN_PROGRESS state to CREATE_COMPLETE.

-- Click on the Physical ID of the EC2 instance to check its details
+- Click on the Physical ID of the EC2 instance to check its details.

-Next Step: Modify existing Security Groups
+Modify existing Security Groups

 If you are using Security Groups to protect any instances that need their traffic to be routed through the Connector instance, you need to add the Security Group of the Connector instance to their inbound rules.

-OPTIONAL: Check and add routes to the VPC Route Table associated with the subnet
+Optional: Check and add routes to the VPC Route Table associated with the subnet

 Check that a route exists in the route table for the VPN Subnet IP address range configured in Network Settings of OpenVPN Cloud.
 The default VPN IPv4 subnet address range for OpenVPN Cloud is 100.96.0.0/11.
 If a route to destination 100.96.0.0/11 using the Connector instance as a target is absent, add it.
-If other OpenVPN Cloud Networks need to be reached from the VPC, add a route with that Network subnet as the destination and the Connector instance as the target.
+If other OpenVPN Cloud Networks need to be reached from the VPC, add a route with those Network subnets as the destination and the Connector instance as the target.